solo-io/gloo/docs/content/guides/security/opa/_index.md

 ### Prerequisites

-Before you get started, you will need to have the Gloo Gateway running in a Kubernetes cluster.
+Before you get started, you will need to have Gloo Edge running in a Kubernetes cluster.
 For more information, you can follow this [installation guide]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}).

 ### Setup

 First, setup OPA as a validating web hook.
-In this mode, OPA validates the Kubernetes objects before they are visible to the controllers that act on them (Gloo in our case).
+In this mode, OPA validates the Kubernetes objects before they are visible to the controllers that act on them (Gloo Edge in our case).

 You can use the [setup.sh](setup.sh) script for that purpose.

-This script follows the docs outlined in [official OPA docs](https://www.openpolicyagent.org/docs/latest/kubernetes-admission-control/) with some small adaptations for the Gloo API.
+This script follows the docs outlined in [official OPA docs](https://www.openpolicyagent.org/docs/latest/kubernetes-admission-control/) with some small adaptations for the Gloo Edge API.

 {{% expand "Click to see the full setup.sh file that should be used for this project." %}}
 ```